How to apply for food stamps in the US

 Food stamps, more precisely called benefits of the Supplemental Food Aid Program (SNAP), are available to US citizens and citizens who meet certain requirements and take the time to apply at the local US office.

-This additional assistance was once issued in the form of paper stamps - hence the phrase “food stamps,” but at present most states issue it in the form of a plastic debit card.
-If you think you might qualify for SNAP benefits, keep reading to see if this is true.
+This additional aid was once issued in the form of paper stamps - hence the phrase “food stamps”, but nowadays most states issue it in the form of a plastic debit card.
+If you think you might be eligible for SNAP benefits, keep reading to see if this is the case.

 1. A valid social security number will be required.
 You and everyone in your family should have a valid social security number if you are applying for your family.